 Free Composting Classes

-Classes are held the first Saturday of each month at the Parks, Recreation and Environmental Services Facility (8203 Millennium Forest Drive).
+Classes are held one Saturday morning of each month from October through March at the Parks, Recreation and Environmental Services Facility (8203 Millennium Forest Drive).
 No registration is required.

 Classes are sponsored by Montgomery County Master Gardener Association and Waste Management.